 19. Women and World War II

 Women in World War II, again, entered new fields.
-They became members of the military, who even faced combat.
+They became members of the military, and even faced combat.
 Took over their families, became correspondents, spies, and code breakers.
 The war created a time for women to branch out but still many struggled financially or were prevented, from things such as racism, to grow.

 |